guigolab/LyRic/README.md

-LyRic is a full-featured, automated transcriptome annotation workflow written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) language.
-Its core functionality is:
+LyRic is a full-featured, automated transcriptome annotation and analysis workflow written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) language.
+Its core functionality is the production of:

-- to generate a set of high-quality RNA transcript models mapped onto a genome sequence, based on Long-Read (LR) sequencing data (*e.g.* from the ONT or PacBio platforms)
+- a set of high-quality RNA Transcript Models (TMs) mapped onto a genome sequence, based on Long-Read (LR) sequencing data (*e.g.* from the ONT or PacBio platforms)
-- to produce various statistics plots that describe the input and output data
+- various summary statistics plots and analysis results that describe the input and output data in details
+- an interactive HTML table reporting statistics for each input sample
+- a [UCSC Track Hub](http://genome.cse.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) to display output TMs as well as various other tracks produced by LyRic.

 # Dependencies